 Catfish Weights and Rig Setup

-It’s all very well and good having the best catfishing hooks in your tackle box, but you need to know how to properly set them up to stand the best chance of success.
+It’s all very well and good having the finest catfishing hooks in your tackle box, but you need to know how to properly set them up to stand the best chance of success.

 Check out the video below as a visual guide to a good catfish rig, and you can put everything you’ve learned into practice.